 The current programme, Horizon 2020, has a budget of about €77bn for the period 2014-2020.
 It is based on several funding instruments which support projects across a large range of scientific disciplines, from the most exploratory stages of research to the commercialisation of innovative products or services.

 The European Institutions are currently preparing Horizon Europe, the next Framework Programme for 2021-2027.
 European Commission released its proposal for the programme back in June 2018, and the European Parliament and the Council of the EU are now revising its content and negotiating on the key features of the future programme.

 Science Europe is an active voice in the key policy dialogues for the Horizon Europe preparations and is actively collaborating with policy makers from the EU institutions to ensure that the input and experience of its RPOs and RFOs is integrated into the final proposal.

 Science Europe firmly believes that Europe needs and deserves a research programme which:

-Science Europe established a dedicated Working Group to support its role as a platform for strategic positioning and advocacy towards Horizon 2020 and future FPs.
-Like the other Science Europe Working Groups, it is composed of key experts from Science Europe Member Organisations representing both RFOs and RPOs.
+Science Europe established a dedicated Working Group to support its role as a platform for strategic positioning and advocacy towards Horizon 2020 and Horizon Europe.
+The Working Group is composed of key experts from Science Europe Member Organisations representing both RFOs and RPOs.